xenshreyas/Monstermon/README.md

 </div>

 <div style="text-align: justify">
 <p>Monstermon battles are intense one-on-one matchups between monsters.
-Each battle continues until one monster's health points are depleted, at which point the next monster from the opposing team enters the arena.
+Each battle continues until one monster's health points are depleted, at which point the next monster from the respective team enters the arena.
 This process continues until all the monsters on one team have been defeated, resulting in a victorious team.
 The tension and excitement build as players strategize and select their monsters, knowing that one false move could lead to defeat. </p>
 </div>

 ### <span style="color:Beige"> Implementation </span>